netbox-community/netbox-plugin-tutorial/tutorial/step06-urls.md

 ```

 We have four views per model, but we need five paths for each.
-This is because the add and edit operations are handled by the same view, but accessed via different URLs.
+This is because the add and edit operations are handled by the same view but accessed via different URLs.
 Along with the URL and view for each path, we also specify a `name` so we can reference URLs easily in code.

 ```python